-Based on my experience publishing my own books, coaching authors, and discussions with literary agents, editors, and publishers, I decided to share how to write a nonfiction book proposal, so you can get started without having to do crazy research or waste your time.
+Based on my experience publishing my own books, coaching authors, and discussions with literary agents, editors, and publishers, I decided to share how to write a nonfiction book proposal.
+So keep reading, so you can get started without having to do crazy research or waste your time.

 What is a Book Proposal and Who Needs One?

 A book proposal is like a business plan for your book, with the objective to present your book as a compelling, marketable non-fiction idea.

 You’ll create a book proposal to impress an agent or publisher and land a publishing deal.
 Yes, most traditional publishing houses require a book proposal in their submission guidelines.